dinewby88/SkylightMaxCalendarADB/README.md

 NOTE: This is fully reversible.
 If you hold the power button for 10 seconds, it will initiate a Factory Reset and all of these changes will be cleared.

-Again, If you find this tutorial helpful and wish to gift me a cup of coffee, it would be greatly appreciated.
-Links [above](#Donations).
+Again, If you find this tutorial helpful and wish to support, it would be greatly appreciated.
+Links [above](#Support).